 Deliberate or willful harassment based on race, color, national origin, sex (including sexual orientation and gender mis-identity), disability, religion, height, weight, marital or family status, military status, ancestry or genetic information.
-Harassment may take on several forms, including verbal, written or electronic communication For additional information, see the complete Board of Education Harassment Policy here.
+Harassment may take on several forms, including verbal, written or electronic communication.
+Derogatory racial comments are considered a serious violation of a person's civil rights.
+Sexual harassment is unlawful under both Michigan and Federal laws and is contrary to the commitment of this district to maintain a learning environment that is free from sexual harassment.
+HAS will not tolerate sexually harassing behavior, false reports of sexual harassment or retaliation against either person reporting allegations of sexual harassment or persons who cooperate with the investigation.
+For additional information, see the complete Board of Education Harassment Policy.